LITTLE SMILER SESSION GUIDE

-I only book one My Baby session a day, so don’t worry, we have plenty of time to get baby settled and a lovely gallery of images.
+I only book one Little Smiler Session a day, so don’t worry, we have plenty of time to get baby settled and a lovely gallery of images.
 On rare occasions, if baby doesn’t seem to be settling at all after the first hour and I’m unable to get many photographs, I may advise that it would be best to rearrange the session to take place on another day instead.
 This decision is at my sole discretion and if I feel we have achieved a full gallery of images then I won’t offer a reschedule.

 Need to reschedule?

 I get it, stuff happens.
 If you do need to reschedule your session, please let me know as soon as possible.
 Your booking fee is non-refundable but I do allow rescheduling once, due to genuine illness or emergency.
-If you do not arrive to your session or are more than 20 minutes late without letting me know, then you’ll need to pay a late cancellation fee to book your new date.
+Please give at least 24 hours notice wherever possible.
+If you do not arrive to your session or are more than 30 minutes late without letting me know, then you’ll need to pay a late cancellation fee to book your new date.
 If you need to reschedule at short notice due to symptoms of Covid-19 or if you have been in contact with someone who tests positive for Covid-19, then I will waive late cancellation fees on a case by case basis.

 When will I see my photographs?

-At your session we will arrange your viewing & ordering appointment to take place in approximately 2 weeks time and this is when you will get to see your beautifully edited photographs, choose your favourites and place your order.
+At the end of your session we will arrange your viewing & ordering appointment to take place in approximately 2-3 weeks time and this is when you will get to see your beautifully edited gallery of around 25 images, choose your favourites and place your order.
 Payment for an order is due at your viewing appointment.
 I always advise that all decision makers are present at the viewing and ordering appointment as you may find you need help choosing your portraits!
 Viewing appointments are currently taking place in my studio as usual, at 1m+ social distancing with the use of face coverings in addition.

 When will I get my order?

-Once you have placed your order, you can expect your purchased images and prints to be ready for collection in approximately 2-3 weeks time.
-If you have ordered wall art or albums then these will be ready in around 4-5 weeks time.
+Once you have placed your order, you can expect your purchased digital images and prints to be ready for collection in approximately 3 weeks time.
+If you have ordered wall art or albums then these will be ready in around 4-6 weeks time.